List of Neighbours characters introduced in 1987: Greg Cooper

-Greg Cooper, played by Alan Fletcher, made his first screen appearance on 19 October 1987.
+Greg Cooper, played by Alan Fletcher, made his first appearance on 19 October 1987.
 Fletcher was appearing in a theatre production when he received the offer to appear in Neighbours.
 He commented "Of course I was delighted, but it was interesting doing theatre and TV at the same time.
 It was very tiring!"
 Fletcher filmed his scenes over a three-week period and described the part as a "fill in job" as the show was between actors.
-He explained that after actor Ernie Bourne left his role of Rob Lewis, the producers planned to replace him with Nick Carrafa's Tony Romeo, but there was a three week gap between Carrafa's first appearance, which led them to create the character of Greg, who acted as Charlene Robinson's (Kylie Minogue) supervisor.
+He explained that after actor Ernie Bourne left his role of Rob Lewis, the producers planned to replace him with Nick Carrafa's Tony Romeo, but there was a three-week gap between Carrafa's first appearance, which led them to create the character of Greg, who acted as Charlene Robinson's (Kylie Minogue) supervisor.
 Fletcher was later asked to rejoin the cast for a year, but he turned the offer down to continue working in the theatre.
 Fletcher returned to the show seven years later in the role of Karl Kennedy.
 Comparing the two characters, Fletcher said it was more enjoyable playing Karl for twenty years than it would have been playing Greg for a couple of years.
 A writer for the show's official website commented, "imagine how different Erinsborough would have been had Mr Cooper hung around longer... we might not have ever met Dr Karl Kennedy and that would have been a very sad day."

 Greg comes to Erinsborough to work at the local garage.
 He catches up with Des Clarke (Paul Keane), who had been friends with him and his brother Colin.
 Greg reveals that Colin has died.
 During a dinner party, Des tries to talk to Greg about Colin, but Greg becomes upset and leaves.
 Des recalls Greg had an interest in boxing, but Colin was the more talented of the two.
 Greg's behaviour changes and starts becoming erratic, until one day he breaks down and confesses to his boss Jim Robinson (Alan Dale) that he caused Colin's death.
 He explains that his then-girlfriend left him for Colin, so he went into the boxing ring with Colin and beat him.
 Colin fell and hit his head as he was leaving the ring, killing him.
 Even though Greg was cleared of causing his death, he still blames himself.
 Greg decides to quit his job and leaves town, after telling his friend Tony Romeo about an opening at the garage for a qualified mechanic.